berteodosio/serie-mesmo/README.md

   <img src="screenshots/s4.jpeg" align="center" width=200>
 </p>

+## UX Design
+Visual interface of the app is based on a project that I've developed in 2015, while I was coursing MovileUP course.
+During the course, we had to develop a similar application, with a design provided by the course teachers.

 ## Architecture
 The project was built on Clean Architecture, deeply integrated with RxJava for fetching data.